 The Framework's level indicators are intended to provide the overarching reference point for the standard required of an award at a given level.
 Major awards at each level are further defined through major award-type descriptors incorporating sub-strands of knowledge, skill and competence.
 Some progress is being made in higher education to translate these award-type descriptors into field specific indicators using the language of a particular discipline to provide a context for the elaboration of the descriptors.
-Examples of progress to date in this regard can be located in section 2 of this report Principles for Designing Discipline Specific Learning Outcomes.
+Examples of progress to date in this regard can be located in part 2 of this report.